kevroletin/kevroletin.github.io/_drafts/how-tty-works.md

    [^ref](https://www.oreilly.com/library/view/linux-device-drivers/0596005903/ch18.html).

-"serial-port style device" means that the device driver provides an interface to a userland that looks like a serial-port device: a filehande together with certain supported `ioctl` calls.
-Such a device doesn't necessary use a physical serial port, instead it might use the network stack or something else [^ref](https://en.wikipedia.org/wiki/Line_discipline).
+"serial-port style device" means that the device driver provides an interface to a userland that looks like a serial-port device: a filehandle together with certain supported `ioctl` calls.
+Such a device doesn't necessarily use a physical serial port, instead it might use the network stack or something else [^ref](https://en.wikipedia.org/wiki/Line_discipline).

-Linux kernel provides existing building blocks for creating new tty drivers: tty core and several existing tty **line disciplines**.
-Line discipline is a piece of logic which **transforms** sequence of bytes into some other structured representation.
-For example it might accumulate input into PPP packets (which is useful for dial-up Internet connection).
-Or it might transform sequence of ASCII characters into a sequence of lines of ASCII characters.
+Linux kernel provides building blocks for creating new tty drivers: tty core and several existing tty **line disciplines**.
+Line discipline is a piece of logic that **transforms** sequence of bytes into some other structured representation.
+For example, it might accumulate input into PPP packets (which is useful for dial-up Internet connection).
+Or it might transform a sequence of ASCII characters into a sequence of lines of ASCII characters.

-"Any serial-port style devices" is quite a broad definition.
-In this post we are discussing specifically connections to a terminal.
-In case of a physical terminal tty driver would expose to a userland one filehandle which `bash` will use to receive user input and to send its output.
-For consistency with the next diagram let's call that filehandle a slave filehandle *(note, this is simplification, one terminal might be used to represent several logical "seats", see [multiseat](https://www.freedesktop.org/wiki/Software/systemd/multiseat/))*:
+Here we aren't interested in any serial-port style devices; instead, we are discussing connections to a terminal.
+In case of a connection to a physical terminal, tty driver would expose to a userland a filehandle which `bash` would use to receive user input and to send its output.
+For consistency with the next diagram let's call that filehandle a slave filehandle *(note, this is a simplification, one terminal might be used to represent several logical "seats", see [multiseat](https://www.freedesktop.org/wiki/Software/systemd/multiseat/))*: